some-avail/json2mummy/README.md

 This repo features the migration of some json2web-projects to mummy.
 It has been made because the jester-repo has become low-maintained, and also it is not clear if some will take up the project again.

-Currently the following repos are migrated or newly created:
+Currently the following repos have been migrated or newly created:
 - hello_world; a minimal mummy-app
 - controls_mummy; a project showcasing basic controls (has been siblingized) from the webserver.
 - alacarte/superproject; showcasing how to create a collection-project (thru siblingization)